krtkush/krtkush.github.io/_posts/2026-04-13-thoughts-semaglutide.md

 medication is the last resort and anything less is cheating.
 They attach a heavy meaning to the process and believe in the moralization of effort.
 Their identity is challenged when they find that there is an easy way to get healthy.

-The former group of people is hard to reason with due to their scientific illiteracy or experiences which makes it difficult to trust doctors or medicines.
-The latter group, meanwhile, comes across as more accepting and rational but still does not encourage the use of such medicines.
-Their eyes are clouded by the idea of a perfect journey, often shaming the consumers of these medicines.
-My beef is mostly with these people as I feel they are (culturally) gate-keeping health.
+It is hard to reason with the former group of people due to their scientific illiteracy or experiences which makes it difficult for them to trust doctors or medicines.
+Meanwhile, the latter group comes across as more accepting and rational, they still do not encourage the use of such medicines.
+Their eyes are clouded by the idea of a perfect journey, often shaming the consumers of semaglutides.
+My beef is mostly with this second group of people as I feel they are (culturally) gate-keeping health.

 **People have to realize that there is an industrial scale effort to make people eat junk.** Corporates invest millions of dollars to exploit human beings' most natural tendencies and instincts.
 They employ psychological exploitation via